maniospas/Tensorless/README.md

 We are now in the position of running operations on A[k] in parallel by converting them (compiling them by hand) into B bitwise operations.
 These operations run for all number, which means that we sped up clock operations at least to B/128 of the original ones.
 This works in addition to other optimizations, like SIMD.

-:bulb: In practice, speed gains are much greater thanks to C++ compiler optimizations - always compile this framework with the O3 flag.

 For example, let's say that you had 8-bit quantized numbers.
 Using normal SIMD SIMD parallelization we would in theory able to submit
 128/8=16 additions within one clock cycle.